Ignemia/ocvf/README.md

 5. Add a search server and a dedicated `.well-known/ocvf` discovery endpoint.
 6. Provide plugins for VS Code and Microsoft Word.
 7. Pilot integrations with ATS systems and LinkedIn.

----

-## Contributing

-1. **Fork the Repository:** Create your feature branch.
-2. **Testing:** Run tests (`cargo test`, `pytest`, `npm test`) before opening a pull request.
-3. **Style Guidelines:** Follow the instructions in `CONTRIBUTING.md` for code standards and best practices.

-Contributions are welcome!
-Please ensure you follow the guidelines and write clear, concise commit messages.

-Happy Coding!